iron-fish/website/docs/onboarding/rpc/mempool.md

 }
 `} />

-## mempool/getTransactions
+## <GithubCodeLink link="mempool/getTransactions" /> mempool/getTransactions

-Streams transactions from the mempool
+Streams transactions from the mempool.
+Transactions are streamed in case there are a large number of transactions in the mempool.

+The `MinMax` type specifies the the minimum and maximum range of the input parameter to filter the returned transactions.
+For example, `feeRate={min: 30; max:60}` specifies that only transactions with `30 <= txn.feeRate <= 60` are returned.
 #### Request

 <JsDisplay js={`{